-I’m Kelsey Gietl, a St. Louis, Missouri native, theatre enthusiast, and author of the Hope or High Water historical fiction series.
+I’m Kelsey Gietl, a St. Louis, Missouri native, theatre enthusiast, and author of four historical fiction novels set in the 1910’s.
 For more information on my novels, visit my Books page.

 Well, what’s my story?

 As a child, I grew up with books in my hands.
 My mother was a teacher, so my parents insisted on learning to read at an early age.
 Whether it was Dr. Seuss or Nancy Drew, books were always the one element of life I could be certain of.
 No matter how confusing things were, I could always rely on their pages to transport me far away from my current troubles.